thgh/rollup-plugin-scss/README.md

   // Prefix global scss.
 Useful for variables and mixins.
   prefix: `@import "./fonts.scss";`,

-  // use a node-sass compatible compiler (like 'sass') instead
+  // use a node-sass compatible compiler (default: node-sass)
-  runtime: require('sass'),
+  compiler: require('sass'),

   // Add file/folder to be monitored in watch mode so that changes to these files will trigger rebuilds.
   // Do not choose a directory where rollup output or dest is pointed to as this will cause an infinite loop